TulaUnogi/oracle-cats/README.md

    - ### Main page:

-        1. Includes the headings, main content section and footer with copyrights information.
+        1. Includes the headings, main content section and footer with copyrights information
-        2. This is a base page for the whole website and it's main content is edited with help of javascript functions.
+        2. This is a base page for the whole website and it's main section's content is edited with help of javascript functions.
         3. After clicking the button the html content of the main section changes to the page 2.

    - ### Page 2: